RISHAV-44/label-scan-app/GITHUB_README.md

 ## 📱 About

-FoodLabel Scanner is a cutting-edge Android application that leverages AI to help users make informed dietary choices.
+BiteCheck is a cutting-edge Android application that leverages AI to help users make informed dietary choices.
 Simply point your camera at any nutrition label, and get instant, detailed nutritional analysis with allergen detection and health insights.

 ### 🎯 Key Highlights